 If you have an infestation particularly difficult to deal with, it’s likely you’ll need professional pest control services to get rid of them for good.

 You might think you’re clear of disaster if your ant problems are outdoors, but these little pests can cause big problems for your yard and patio if not taken care of.
 Here’s what to look for if you’re on the hunt for an ant nest in your yard:

 - Rotting Wood: Ants – especially fire or carpenter ants in Arizona – will burrow inside of dried wood like stumps or tinder to build their nest.

 - Dirt Mounds: Ant hills are made when the ants dig up dirt from inside their nests and tunnels, leaving visible mounds that make it easier for you to track them down.

 - Moisture and Dead Ants: Ants are typically drawn to moisture as they look for a source of water.
-If you have some damp areas around your yard riddled with dead ants, then you may have yourself an ant infestation in the making.
+If you have some damp areas around your yard riddled with dead ants, you may have an ant infestation.
 Keep an eye out and see if you can follow where they’re coming from.

 Get Rid of Ants Outdoors